 Stroll Portland's cobbled waterfront streets, browse boutiques and antique shops, explore historic sites and museums, and enjoy some of the best restaurants in New England.

 It is easy to get around Maine's largest city.

-METRO Bus connects most Downeaster trains to destinations throughout the city, including Portland’s Waterfront, Arts District, and Old Port.
+METRO Bus Route 1 provides regular service (every 25 to 35 minutes) from the Portland Transportation Center/ Downeaster station to destinations throughout the city including Portland’s Waterfront, Arts District, and the Old Port.
 Visit the Downeaster Café to obtain a FREE one-way METRO Bus ticket.

 Taxis are available on site.
 Fares to downtown Portland are usually under $10.

 Enterprise Car rentals are available in Portland by calling (207) 772-0030.

 Concord Coach provides transportation connections between Bangor, Augusta, Portland and Boston.